UAV-Enabled Fluid Antenna Systems for Multi-Target Wireless Sensing over LAWCNs: Related Works

 \subsection{UAV-Enabled Wireless Sensing}

 { UAVs offer unique advantages for wireless sensing, such as flexible deployment and improved line-of-sight channel conditions.
 Several previous studies have begun to explore the UAV-enabled wireless sensing in some LAE applications \cite{10756618, 10680056, 10376413}. } For instance, in \cite{10756618}, a full-duplex UAV-enabled wireless sensing network was investigated, aiming to maximize learning performance while ensuring sensing quality.
 In \cite{10680056}, a UAV-enabled multi-user tracking and beamforming design over the space-air-ground integrated network was studied, where two methods for estimating the location information of the ground mobile users at the UAV were proposed by the wireless sensing.
-Moreover, \cite{10376413} introduced a robust radio frequency-based UAV-enabled sensing approach, in which the received UAV-emitted RF signal was processed to obtain the minimum variance distortionless response spectrum, from which a feature vector is extracted for reliable UAV detection and identification. { However, these approaches are inherently limited by the spatial rigidity of the FPA arrays, which restricts their adaptability to dynamic channel conditions and mobile sensing scenarios. }
+Moreover, \cite{10376413} introduced a robust radio frequency-based UAV-enabled sensing approach, in which the received UAV-emitted RF signal was processed to obtain the minimum variance distortionless response spectrum, from which a feature vector is extracted for reliable UAV detection and identification. {As such, the UAV-enabled consumer-oriented wireless sensing is promising to empower LAE applications by delivering real-time, personalized environmental awareness, e.g., from smart city navigation to immersive location-based services.} { However, these previous works are inherently limited by the spatial rigidity of the FPA arrays, which restricts their adaptability to dynamic channel conditions and mobile sensing scenarios. }